Dinner Suits for Men

 Office, business, daytime events |

-The jacket of a dinner suit should sit comfortably across the shoulders without pulling or collapsing.
+The jacket of a formal ensemble should sit comfortably across the shoulders without pulling or collapsing.
 The top button on a single-breasted style should fasten easily, with no visible strain lines across the chest or stomach.
 Sleeves ought to reveal about half an inch (1–1.5 cm) of shirt cuff to create a clean frame at the wrist.
 Jacket length should cover your seat while maintaining balanced proportions.

 Jacket fit: Clean chest, natural shoulders, and a defined waist.